ROM: A Member Value Framework for Credit Unions

 Yes, ROM is a valuable supplement to traditional planning metrics.
 It gives leadership a way to quantify member impact rather than relying solely on earnings-based measures.

-While ROM should not be the only decision-making tool, it helps ensure your strategic plan balances financial strength with member benefit.
+While ROM should not be the only decision-making tool, it helps ensure your strategic plan balances financial strength with member benefits.
 A credit union that returns all net worth to members in one year might have a high ROM score, but it would not be sustainable.
 ROM is most powerful when used alongside financial metrics to support long-term member well-being.

 Using ROM in Marketing and Storytelling